-As part of the Government of Canada’s carbon pollution pricing program1, a federal carbon charge applies to fossil fuel deliveries in Ontario, including natural gas, effective Apr.
-1, 2019.
+As part of the federal government’s carbon pricing program1, effective April 1, 2019, a carbon charge applies to fossil fuels sold in Ontario, including natural gas.

 As a valued business partner, the following information is designed to both inform and provide valuable links to the information needed to understand the Federal Carbon Pricing Program (FCPP) related to your business with Enbridge Gas.
-For a more complete overview of this program, please visit the Government of Canada's Canada Revenue Agency (CRA) website.
+For a more complete overview of this program, please visit the Government of Canada's carbon pollution pricing website.

 What is the Federal Carbon Charge?